nehalvaghasiya/ml-nlp-projects/Machine Learning/Regression/Support Vector Regression (SVR)/CO2 emission prediction/README.md

 ## Technical Aspect
 - This project is divided into two part:

-> 1. Training a Linear regression model.
+> 1. Training a Support Vector Regression (SVR) model.
 > 2. Building and hosting a Flask web app on Virtual machine provided by google-collab with the help of flask-ngrok(to make the server accessible outside the runtime globally on HTTP).

 ## Deployement on Virtual machine provided by google-collab with the help of flask-ngrok